sk1122/FBAutomator/README.md

 Facebook's input field is hard to locate because it does not exist.
 I have seen that they use div as input field which makes it harder to send_keys to them, So updateStatus() does not work properly.

 I didn't find out a way to find current location of profile so it searches India in Search box and sends friend request

+If Virtual Env doesn't works then use local system